-The fabulous "Himalayan Blue Poppy" (previously called MECONOPSIS BETONICIFOLIA) forms clumps of hairy leaves from which arise strong stems carrying heads of silky, kingfisher-blue, almost transparent petals with golden eyes.
+The fabulous "Himalayan Blue Poppy" forms clumps of hairy leaves from which arise strong stems carrying heads of silky, kingfisher-blue, almost transparent petals with golden eyes.
 This is one of the most beautiful garden plants and in good rich moist soil makes a hardy, perennial, slowly-improving clump.

 Seeds can be sown at any time, but for a full season of growth are best sown in trays in early spring.
 Cover seeds thinly in a cool spot, artificial heat is rarely needed as this can cause rapid germination and fungal attack.
 Seedlings usually appear within 3 to 6 weeks but can take much longer.
 Pot on into small pots and protect from hot sun.
 Plant out into a shaded, moist, peaty or organic soil.
 Many are herbaceous, dying down to a large, resting, winter bud.